freedomofpress/fingerprint-securedrop/docs/Pipeline.md

 * `num_kfolds`: value of k for k-fold cross-validation

-* `feature_scaling`: this option will take the features and rescale them to a zero mean and unit standard deviation.
+* `feature_scaling`: this option will take the features and [rescale](https://en.wikipedia.org/wiki/Feature_scaling) them to a [zero mean and unit standard deviation](https://en.wikipedia.org/wiki/Standard_score).
 For some classifiers, e.g. primarily those based on decision trees, this should not improve performance, but for many classifiers, e.g. SVM, this is necessary.
+See also [scikit-learn's documentation](http://scikit-learn.org/stable/modules/preprocessing.html).

 * `models`: a list of types of binary classifiers that should be trained